alexlep/spin-brewery/README.md

 timestamp: '2021-06-30 06:23:13'
 version: 1.26.6
 ```
 Generate docker compose scenario.
-File docker-compose.yml will be generated in the root of the repo.
-In case some older scenario exists - it will me moved to backups file:
+File `docker-compose.yml` will be generated in the root of the repo.
+In case some older scenario exists - it will me moved to backup file:
 ```
 $ python brewery.py --generate-docker-compose
 [ INFO ] Generating docker compose for release 1.26.6: